S572396/datafun-05-sql/README.md

 '''
 ## 2nd commit added to document
 use process of git add .
-git commit "second commit for additon of pandas" git push -u origin main
+git commit -m "commit for additon of pandas" git push -u origin main